 Govt Plan Risks Vulnerable Communities

-The Green Party says the Government’s planned roadmap for Auckland risks the safety vulnerable communities and children.
+The ACT Party says the Government’s road map to nowhere for Auckland risks the welfare of vulnerable communities and children.

-“Elimination has protected thousands of lives in Aotearoa.
-We have to stay the course to keep everyone safe.
-Now is not the right time to change our approach, particularly when so many of our vulnerable communities are still at risk,” says Green Co-leader Marama Davidson.
+“If the Green Party wants to help vulnerable communities the first thing it should do is ask what is in their best interests,” says ACT Leader David Seymour.

-“We need a clear coordinated approach which prioritises our most vulnerable right now.
-We have seen the tragic consequences overseas when restrictions are eased too early.
+“Vulnerable New Zealanders are often renting a crowded house.
+They are not in spacious and comfortable housing that is earning capital gains as they’re locked up inside.

 Content Sourced from scoop.co.nz